-Find an artist who you feel comfortable with, and check out their work.
+Find an artist with who you feel comfortable, and check out their work.
 If you like the tattoos they have done in the past, then talk to them about your design ideas.
 Our artists are more than happy to help you design your tattoo.

 During COVID-19 we are appointment only.

 Contact artist via e-mail.
 We require a (non-refundable) deposit that will be deducted from the price of your tattoo.
 If you are 15 minutes late or miss or cancel your appointment, your deposit will not be refunded.
 Think of the shop like a hair salon.
 We’re working on a schedule and can’t keep our other clients waiting.

 Correct.
 You will not get it back.
 Cancellations or changes must be made 72 hours before your appointment or you will lose your deposit.

 If you are sick or have Covid-19 we will move your appointment with no penalty.
 We are doing this on the honour system so please be accountable.